strimzi/strimzi.github.io/_posts/2020-09-07-introduction-to-system-tests.md

 2. Build the whole project in root directory - `mvn clean install -DskipTests`
 3. Setup your Kubernetes cluster
 4. Login to your Kubernetes cluster
-5. Try to start some of our tests inside system test module for instance - `io.strimzi.systemtest.bridge.HttpBridgeST.testSendSimpleMessage()` (take takes around 5 minutes)
+5. Try to start some of our tests inside system test module for instance - `io.strimzi.systemtest.bridge.HttpBridgeST.testSendSimpleMessage()` (this takes around 5 minutes)

 ### Using custom images